dynamsoft-docs/barcode-reader-docs-js/programming/javascript/release-notes/js-8.md

 ## 8.6.0 (08/31/2021)

+### Edition Highlights

+* Continuous reading of barcodes from a video input is now significantly faster thanks to optimized frame fetching logic.
+* Camera selecting on devices with multiple cameras has been optimized so that the main camera is always used by default.
+This is especailly helpful on high-end Android devices.
+* Misreading of 1D barcodes has been significantly reduced as a result of better result filtering based on optimized algorithm in reading confidence calculating.

+### Changelog

-### Improved
+#### Improved

-- Improved the frame fetching operation so that more frames are read for the same time period which in turn speeds up the reading significantly.
+* Improved frame fetching so that more frames are read for the same time period.

-- Improved camera control so that the initial camera selected by the library is most suitable for barcode reading.
+* Improved camera selecting so that the initial camera used is the main camera.
+* Improved result filtering so that misread 1D barcodes are not returned.

-- Improved WebGL implementation for faster image preprocessing.
+* Improved WebGL implementation so that much less time is required for image preprocessing.

-- Lowered misreading rate for 1D barcodes by filtering out results with low confidence scores.
+#### Added

+* Added method isWasmLoaded() to return whether the engine file is loaded.
+* Added method isContextDestroyed() to return whether a BarcodeReader or BarcodeScanner instance has been destroyed.
+* Added method getOriginalImageInACanvas() to return the actual image the engine tried to read barcodes from.
+* Added method destroyContext() to destroy the BarcodeReader or BarcodeScanner instance itself.
+* Added property ifSaveOriginalImageInACanvas to control whether the actual image to read is saved for debugging.
+* Added property whenToPlaySoundforSuccessfulRead to control when the beep sound should be played.
+* Added property whenToVibrateforSuccessfulRead to control when the device should vibrate.

-### Changed
+#### Changed

-- The full .wasm file is used by default in this version.

-- Renamed the method `destroy()` to `destroyContext()`.

-- Renamed the property `bSaveOriCanvas` to  `ifSaveOriginalImageInACanvas`.

-- Renamed the property `bPlaySoundOnSuccessfulRead` to  `whenToPlaySoundforSuccessfulRead`.

-- Renamed the property `bVibrateOnSuccessfulRead` to  `whenToVibrateforSuccessfulRead`.

-- Changed the property `isLoaded` to a method `isWasmLoaded()`.

-- Changed the property `bDestroyed` to a method `isContextDestroyed()`.

-- Changed the property `oriCanvas` to a method `getOriginalImageInACanvas()`.
+* Change the default engine from the compact engine to the full-featured engine.

+#### Deprecated

+* The method destroy() is deprecated, Use the method destroyContext() instead.
+* The property isLoaded is deprecated.
+Use the method isWasmLoaded() instead.
+* The property bDestroyed is deprecated.
+Use the method isContextDestroyed() instead.
+* The property oriCanvas is deprecated.
+Use the method getOriginalImageInACanvas() instead.
+* The property bVibrateOnSuccessfulRead is deprecated.
+Use whenToVibrateforSuccessfulRead instead.
+* The property bPlaySoundOnSuccessfulRead is deprecated.
+Use whenToPlaySoundforSuccessfulRead instead.
+* The property bSaveOriCanvas is deprecated.
+Use ifSaveOriginalImageInACanvas instead.

 ## 8.4.0 (06/29/2021)